Scott Dixon: 2003–2006

 Dixon stayed at CGR for the 2005 season after signing a contract extension to stay in IndyCar until the conclusion of the 2006 championship in May 2004.
 He had implants installed in the corner of his left eye to restore it to optimal sight for oval circuits, and focused fully on IndyCar following F1 testing for the Williams team in Europe and racing in the International Race of Champions (IROC) early the previous year.
 The beginning of the year saw him struggle in comparison with his previous two years in IndyCar with CGR.
 At the Indianapolis 500, he qualified in 13th position but a lap 114 two-car accident with Richie Hearn saw him finish 24th.
 At Watkins Glen for the Watkins Glen Indy Grand Prix, Dixon led an event-high 25 laps for his first series victory in forty races.
 He finished thirteenth in the drivers' championship with 321 points.

-CGR switched from the underpowered Toyota engine to the more powerful Honda engine for the 2006 season after Toyota left IndyCar to focus on NASCAR and the ubiquitous Dallara chassis.
+CGR switched to the ubiquitous Dallara chassis and from the underpowered Toyota engine to the more powerful Honda engine that became IndyCar's sole engine supplier for the 2006 season after Toyota left IndyCar to focus on NASCAR.
 He concentrated on improving his abilities on oval tracks, and learnt from teammate Dan Wheldon how to improve his performance on 1.5 mi ovals.
 Dixon began 2006 with consecutive second-places in St. Petersburg and Motegi.
 He qualified fourth for the Indianapolis 500 and battled for the lead until he was imposed a drive-through penalty for blocking Kanaan, causing him to finish sixth.
 Dixon then won the following wet-weather Watkins Glen Indy Grand Prix, his fifth career victory, after passing Buddy Rice with nine laps left.
-He went on to achieve victory in the Firestone Indy 200 at Nashville Speedway four races later by 0.1176 seconds over Wheldon after leading the final 67 laps.
+He went on to achieve victory in the Firestone Indy 200 at Nashville Superspeedway four races later by 0.1176 seconds over Wheldon after leading the final 67 laps.
 Going into the season-ending Peak Antifreeze Indy 300 at Chicagoland Speedway, Dixon was one of four drivers mathematically eligible win the championship; however, he finished second and was fourth overall with 460 points.